Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 As earlier using the eq. (\ref{cov-neg-proposal}), the covariant holographic entanglement negativity for the mixed state of two disjoint intervals in proximity in the $CFT_{1+1}$ dual to a bulk extremal BTZ black hole may be expressed as

-We observe that the above result matches exactly with the corresponding $CFT_{1+1}$ replica result \cite{Malvimat:2018ood} upto a constant factor.
+We note that modulo the constant term the above result matches exactly with the corresponding $CFT_{1+1}$ replica result \cite{Malvimat:2018ood}.
 Excluding the constant term in the above expression the first term is exactly half of the corresponding holographic entanglement negativity for the mixed state at zero temperature whereas the second term as earlier resembles a finite temperature correction at an effective Frolov-Throne temperature $ T_{ FT } = \frac{ r_0 }{ \pi } $ \cite{Frolov:1989jh,Caputa:2013lfa}.
-Once again the above result in eq. (\ref{en-disj-ext}) apart from the constant factor may also be obtained from an alternative holographic proposal involving the algebraic sum of the lengths of bulk extremal curves homologous to appropriate combinations of the intervals as described in eq. (\ref{cohendisj}) demonstrating the equivalence of our proposal with that described in \cite {Malvimat:2018ood} .
-It may be once again concluded that the above algebraic sum of the bulk extremal curves is twice the minimal entanglement wedge cross section.
+Once again the above result in eq. (\ref{en-disj-ext}) may also be obtained upto the constant factor from an alternative holographic proposal involving the algebraic sum of the lengths of bulk extremal curves homologous to appropriate combinations of the intervals as described in eq. (\ref{cohendisj}).